Publications*

 • The Heraldic Register of America – Golden Anniversary Edition; Series II, Volume 1.
 David Robert Wooten, Editor, The American College of Heraldry, 2022, 372 pp.; Hardcover ISBN: 979-8-8377-3205-8; Paperback ISBN: 979-8-8315-5675-9; Kindle ASIN: B0B4X1PYDB (Table of Contents)

-Dr Joseph J Morrow, CBE, QC, FRSE, The Right Honourable The Lord Lyon King of Arms
+• From the Foreword by Dr Joseph J Morrow, CBE, QC, FRSE, The Right Honourable The Lord Lyon King of Arms

 “The contents of the Golden Anniversary Heraldic Register of America will significantly increase the knowledge of heraldry.
 The publication also reflects not only the founding of the College in New Orleans, but more importantly its spread through these 50 years to the United States of America and beyond.
 The work of the American College of Heraldry is valued worldwide and is held as an example by organisations such as the Court of the Lord Lyon.